PilmautBotics/neuroflux-disorder/README.md

 - [Docker](https://docs.docker.com/get-docker/) installed on your system
 - For GPU acceleration: [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) (nvidia-docker2)

+### Dataset Structured creation
+You can download the structured dataset from the link you received.
+Or you can use the script: reorganize_dataset.py under src/data folder to create one (but non filtered: few images were removed due to mismatch wit the tasks to do)

 ### Option 1: Pull from Docker Hub

 ```bash